Click for possible route/stop changes on the day of your tour.

 Starting in the north, just a five-minute drive from the historic downtown area, is Vilano Beach.
 Often considered a local best-kept secret for beach combing, Vilano offers several access points including Usina and North Beach, secluded locales south of Ponte Vedra Beach.

 The area’s main beach is Vilano Beach, which features a fishing pier, waterfront restaurants, town center, pavilion, boardwalk and shops.
-Also check out Surfside Park for picnic shelters, outdoor showers and Porpoise Point, a popular beach launch for kayaks and personal watercraft.
+Also check out Surfside Park for picnic shelters, outdoor showers and Porpoise Point, a popular St. Augustine beach launch for kayaks and personal watercraft.

 Located on Anastasia Island, and just a few minutes south of the city’s historic Bridge of Lions, is Anastasia State Park.
 Between four miles of pristine beach, a tidal salt marsh, protected bird sanctuary and upland hammock, the park is a clear favorite among tourists and locals alike for canoeing, kayaking, windsurfing and rest and relaxation.